This is most certainly not the year you were looking for

 I was awarded an MCSA: SQL 2016 Business Intelligence Development this week.
-I figured I’d promote it on LinkedIn but as often happens with me when I have spare time, I reflect on things.
+I figured I would promote it on LinkedIn but as often happens with me when I have spare time, I reflect on things.
 There is been a lot to reflect on and as I started to plan out this post, it has turned into a bit of catharsis.
 In the grand scheme of all of the things going on in the world, I am totally aware that my challenges aren’t major, but they’re relative and I find it useful to share and reflect.

 2020 was supposed to be a special year for me and my family, it was a year of special birthdays for all of us.
 By the time the year was out, we’d have a ten-year-old, a teenager and my wife and I would celebrate our 40th birthdays!
 We were planning on a special holiday to celebrate, I was to be best man (hopefully should still be) at my best friends wedding later this year.I also started a new (this) business with a long-term associate.We hadn’t really catered for a global pandemic in our business plan!